Elon Musk Interstellar mashup stars SpaceX rocket, doobie

-Elon Musk, founder of SpaceX and Tesla, can seem larger than life.
+Elon Musk, founder of SpaceX and Tesla, can seem larger than life at times.
 So it makes perfect sense to insert him into a blockbuster sci-fi movie.

-YouTube user Order of Magnitude edited Musk and the recent unplanned water landing of a SpaceX Falcon 9 rocket into the harrowing docking scene from Interstellar, and it couldn't be more perfect.
+YouTube user Order of Magnitude edited Musk and the recent unplanned water landing of a SpaceX Falcon 9 rocket into the harrowing docking scene from the 2014 Christopher Nolan movie Interstellar, and it couldn't be more perfect.

-Order of Magnitude does a nice job working Musk's face and voice into the scene.
+Order of Magnitude does a nice job working Musk's face and voice into the scene, which originally showed a stomach-turning spaceship spin maneuver.
 The video includes footage of Musk from his infamous pot-smoking visit to Joe Rogan's podcast in September.

-It's entertaining just seeing Musk in a spacesuit in place of Matthew McConaughey, but even better when he drops lines like "There are many, many simulations." and "I'm tripping balls here."
+Interstellar's a dystopian tale where astronauts travel through a wormhole in search of a new home for humanity.
+It's entertaining just seeing Musk in a spacesuit in place of star Matthew McConaughey, but even better when he drops lines like "There are many, many simulations" and "I'm tripping balls here."

 Discuss: Elon Musk Interstellar mashup stars SpaceX rocket, doobie